cd33/cd33_contracts/README.md

 * Suite de contracts développé par mes soins, que j'espère utile pour d'autres développeurs
 * Contract suite developed by me, which I hope will be useful for other developers

-## En cours de développement / Under development
-* Attention !
-Les contracts sont en phase de developpement, ils n'ont pas encore tous été testés
-* Warning !
-The contracts are in the development phase, they have not yet all been tested

-## TODO
-* TESTS DE CHAQUE CONTRAT (classics and security)

 ## ERC721A
 * Whitelist/merkleTree
 * IERC2981